mongodb/mongo-odbc-driver/DEVELOPER.md

 ## Setting up the driver manager on MacOS

 For macos, we use [iodbc](https://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/WelcomeVisitors) as the driver manager.
-To set up iODBC, first download and install it
+To set up iODBC, first download and install it using the following commands:
 ```
 export $INSTALLED_ODBC_PATH=$PWD/installed_odbc/install"
 mkdir -p "$INSTALLED_ODBC_PATH"